hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

 The Petzl NAO+ features 750 lumen.
 It's reactive lightning system let's you also adjust the light level automatically without turning or pushing any buttons on the headlamp.

-With reactive lightning you will have a burn time of 6 hours and 30 minutes- You are able to charge the battery of the Petzl NAO within 5 hours.
+With reactive lightning you will have a burn time of 6 hours and 30 minutes you are able to charge the battery of the Petzl NAO within 5 hours.

 Usually, I also take an additional battery with me such as the <a href="http://amzn.to/2sFvmzn" rel="nofollow">Anker PowerCore 2000</a> to charge my headlamp and other USB devices during my trips.
-You can also adjust the straps not the sides and on the top.
+You can also adjust the straps on the sides and on the top.

 I also have the <a href="http://amzn.to/2f2H8kG" rel="nofollow">Petzl NAO Belt Kit</a>, which allows me to carry the battery in my backpack or on my belt rather than on my head.
-It does not just feel better to have less weight on your head but also prevents battery drain if the temperatures are low.
+It feels much better to carry less weight on the head but also prevents battery drain if the temperatures are low.

-With the OS by Petzl you are also able to adjust the light levels on your PC / Mac.
+With the OS by Petzl you are also able to adjust the light levels on your PC and Mac.

-The Petzl NAO is my preferred headlamp!
-If you are looking for a lighter headlamp which can also be charged by USB then have a look at the Petzl Tikka RXP.
+The Petzl NAO is my preferred headlamp.
+If you are looking for a lighter headlamp which can also be charged by USB then have a look at the Black Diamond Spot.

 You can also get an additional <a href="http://amzn.to/2dRcQxe" rel="nofollow">rechargeable battery</a> for the NAO+.